AndrewNeo82/smoking-guns/README.md

 ### Media Page

-the media Page contains the official trailer along with eight promotional posters which were used to advertise the film.
+The media Page contains the official trailer along with eight promotional posters which were used to advertise the film at festivals.

 ![trailer](https://user-images.githubusercontent.com/90483176/230976570-013a6c61-0476-450b-ad61-408a550ab919.jpg)

 ### Review page

-the review page contains one of the reviews of the film which was wrotten by mark bartlett for britflicks website along with a video of interviews with three of the cast members also for britflicks website.
+The review page contains one of the reviews of the film which was written by Mark Bartlett for Britflicks website along with a video of interviews with three of the cast members also for Britflicks website.

 ![review](https://user-images.githubusercontent.com/90483176/230976665-cc7dd213-f5ab-49f9-b1c1-3f0b5c8b356f.jpg)

 ### Footer

-the footer contains links to all the films social media (twitter, facebook) as well as the IMDB page.
+The footer contains links to all the films social media (twitter, facebook) as well as the IMDB page.

 ## Testing